-Every summer our daughter goes to summer camp.
+Every summer our daughter goes to summer camp los angeles.
 She looks forward to it every year.
 I can’t believe next summer will be her last opportunity to go to camp before she goes off to college.

 Our daughter started going to summer camp when she was in middle school and has gone every year since.
 She finally graduated from camper and kitchen help to camp counselor this year.
 Every year I send her a care package with candy and other treats and she always looks forward to receiving it.